401-advanced-javascript-nimble/socket_server/README.md

 * The RESTful API server runs live at https://nimble-api-server.herokuapp.com/.
 Perform the above requests to interact with the API.

 #### Tests
-* How do you run tests?
+* **How do you run tests?** We refactored much of the code, wrapping functions in other functions in order to more easily test our own code.
-* What assertions were made?
+* **What assertions were made?** Only two players per game.
-* What assertions need to be / should be made?

 #### UML
 ![UML](./assets/Nimble_UML.jpg)